csswizardry/csswizardry.github.com/_posts/2022-09-06-critical-css-not-so-fast.md

 priority request, and hits the network after the JavaScript.</figcaption>
 </figure>

-In both cases—‘Blocking’ and ‘Critical CSS’ respectively—Start Render came in at exactly the same time.
+In both cases — ‘Blocking’ and ‘Critical CSS’ respectively — Start Render came in at exactly the same time.
 Critical CSS made no difference:

 <figure>
 <img src="{{ site.cloudinary }}/wp-content/uploads/2022/09/critical-filmstrip.png" width="750" height="351" alt="" loading="lazy" />
 <figcaption>Both of the above exhibit the same visual behaviour because the CSS
-was never the problem anyway—it is the JavaScript that is blocking rendering.</figcaption>
+was never the problem anyway — it is the JavaScript that is blocking rendering.</figcaption>
 </figure>

 In a reduced test case like this, it’s blindingly obvious that Critical CSS is a wasted effort.
 We only have two files to focus on, and they’re both being artificially slowed down to force the output that helps prove my point.
-But the exact same principles carry through to real websites—your websites.
+But the exact same principles carry through to real websites — your websites.
 With many different potentially-blocking resources in-flight at the same time, you need to be sure that it’s your CSS that’s actually the problem.